MislavJaksic/Kafka-In-Theory-And-Practice/Books/KafkaDefinitiveGuide/README.md

 ## [Kafka Definitive Guide](https://book.huihoo.com/pdf/confluent-kafka-definitive-guide-complete.pdf)

-Kafka Definitive Guide is written by Narkhede, Shapira and Palino.
+Written by Narkhede, Shapira and Palino.

 ### Meet Kafka

-A system of transferring data between applications.
+A system for transferring data between applications.

 Publish/subscribe messaging system, a distributed streaming tool.
 Message is a unit of data (a row or record in a database).